 Paleoceanography and marine geology

-The archives: marine sediments, correlation and time scales; the basics of the modern climate system including ocean and atmosphere circulation, the hydrosphere, cryosphere and biogeogeochemical cycles; physical, chemical and biological proxy tools; and trends and events in the evolution of the ocean- and atmosphere systems over the past 150 million years.
+Topics: marine sediments, their correlation and time scales; the basics of the modern climate system including ocean and atmosphere circulation, the hydrosphere, cryosphere and biogeogeochemical cycles; physical, chemical and biological proxy tools; trends and events in the evolution of the ocean- and atmosphere systems over the past 150 million years.

 Is based on a written/oral assessment at the end of the course.
 Assessment criteria are: